Navtej8000/PowerShell-Help-Desk-Automation-Lab/README.md

 ### Query

-Retrieve the current Active Directory account state.
+Check the current Active Directory account state.

 ### Automate

-Use PowerShell commands or the dashboard to perform the required administrative action.
+Use PowerShell or the dashboard to perform the required administrative action.

 ### Verify

-Confirm that the requested change was successfully applied.
+Confirm that the requested change was applied successfully.

 ### Document

-Save output and technical evidence for troubleshooting and support documentation.
+Record the result and retain technical evidence.

 ---

 # PowerShell Commands Demonstrated

-This project includes practical use of:

 ```powershell
 Get-Module